Home > FAQ

 How do I tokenize nested comments?

-The answer lies in the fact that you can use SwitchTo in a lexical action (see Can the parser force a switch to a new lexical state? and What is a lexical action?).
+in a lexical action (see Can the parser force a switch to a new lexical state? and What is a lexical action?).
 This technique might be useful for a number of things, but the example that keeps coming up is nested comments.

-Consider a language where comment start with (* and end with *) but can be nested so that:
+Consider a language where comment start with (*

 (* Comments start with (* and end with *) and can nest. *)